Aashi18S/Rich_Text_Editor/README.md

-# Welcome to Shopee!
+# Welcome to Rich Text Editor!

 ## Introduction

-This is an eCommerce application built with React JS!
+This is an advanced text editor built with HTML, CSS, Javascript.

 ## Installation